 If you would prefer to watch a video review, check out this video.

 How Much Are Warby Parker’s Blue Light Glasses?

-Adding the blue-light filtering option adds an additional $50, which brings the price of the base of $95 to $145.
-Not bad, that is still quite a deal especially when you consider that there are some retailers out there will charge you $250 for blue-light filtering lenses alone without the frame.
+Adding the blue-light filtering option adds an additional $50, which brings the price of the base from $95 to $145.
+Not bad, but that is still quite a deal especially when you consider that there are some retailers out there that will charge you $250 for blue-light filtering lenses alone without the frame.

 If you are a multifocal lens wearer you can also add blue-light filtering to your progressive lenses bringing the base progressive price from $295 to $345.